Rick Malambri: Career

 In 2007, Malambri started his acting career by guest starring in shows such as How I Met Your Mother, Criminal Minds, and Party Down.
 Later that year, he played the role of Lt.
 Ash in the military science fiction film Universal Soldiers.

-In 2010, Malambri landed lead role of Luke in 3D dance film Step Up 3D alongside Sharni Vinson, directed by Jon M. Chu.
-He also starred as Will Dutton in Hallmark Channel movie After The Fall alongside Andrea Bowen.
-In 2011, he played the recurring role of Eduardo, a choreographer who becomes romantically involved with one of his students, in the ABC Family's The Lying Game.
+In 2010, Malambri landed lead role of Luke in the 3D dance film Step Up 3D alongside Sharni Vinson, directed by Jon M. Chu.
+He also starred as Will Dutton in Hallmark Channel movie After the Fall alongside Andrea Bowen.
+In 2011, he played the recurring role of Eduardo, a choreographer who becomes romantically involved with one of his students, in ABC Family's The Lying Game.
 He had minor roles in Clear History and Surrogates.

-He starred as Duncan in family comedy movie A Holiday Heist alongside Lacey Chabert and Vivica A. Fox.
+He starred as Duncan in the family comedy movie A Holiday Heist alongside Lacey Chabert and Vivica A. Fox.
 In 2014, Malambri starred as Joey D'Amico in the PixL TV movie The Cookie Mobster alongside Pippa Black and Mackenzie Foy.
 In 2016, he starred as Andy in the PixL TV movie Change of Heart alongside Leah Pipes.
 In 2018, he guest starred in an episode of TNT's Animal Kingdom.
 In 2021, Malambri starred as Mark in the Lifetime original movie Lethal Love Letter.

 Personal life

 Malambri married model and actress Lisa Mae in 2010.
-They had a daughter, Alyx, in 2013.
+They had a daughter in 2013.
+They separated in 2023 and divorced in August 2024.
+Rick remarried in June 2025 and has three school-aged step-children.